 Written exam (90 minutes).

-The exam will consists of 4 open questions and problems that the student must solve.
+The exam will consists of 4 open questions and problems.

 Testi consigliati e bibliografia